 THE PARTY GAMES

 In Idaho during the spring, you can never quite tell how the weather will be.
 So I tried to plan good inside party games.
 I love all of the life-sized angry birds setups that you see on Pinterest.
 But, that wasn’t something that I was willing to do in the house.

 Just our luck, the weather turned out to be beautiful.
 The first game we played outside.
 We called it Bird, Bird, Pig (which was our Angry Birds twist on Duck, Duck, Goose).
 That game works for almost every birthday party.

 We also played a game I named “Pig Stomp”.
 The kids ABSOLUTELY loved it!

 To play, you attach one balloon to each child’s ankle with a rubber band.
 The object of the game is to try and pop everyone else’s balloon while keeping yours blown up.
 It was a hoot to watch!
 It sort of reminds me of my days playing Mario Kart battle.
 It was tons of fun!

 I designed, printed and cut out all of the banners and cupcake toppers myself, so I thought it would be fun to offer free printables to give to YOU!
 That way, you can save time and take advantage of all the work I did.
-For the banners and cupcake toppers, I used free vector images that can be downloaded HERE.
-And a font called “Feast of Flesh” that you can download free HERE.
+If you want to do more on your own, I used a font called “Feast of Flesh” that you can download free HERE.